XinaBoxSamples/iot-hub-xinabox-cw01-client-app/README.md

 ![SW01](https://docs.microsoft.com/en-us/azure/iot-hub/media/iot-hub-xinabox-cw01-wifi-xchip-arduino-get-started/cw01+sw01.png)

-### DON'T HAVE A PHYSICAL DHT22?
+### DON'T HAVE A PHYSICAL SW01(BME280)?
-You can use the application to simulate temperature&humidity data and send to your IoT hub.
+You can use the application to simulate data and send to your IoT hub.
 1. Open the `app/config.h` file.
 2. Change the `SIMULATED_DATA` value from `false` to `true`.